 The Cabin – a peaceful seaside getaway

-Due to COVID-19 we regret the cabin will remain closed for the 2020 season.
-We thank everyone who visited last year.
-Stay tuned for information about making reservations for the 2021 season.
+Due to COVID-19 we regret the cabin will remain closed for the 2021 season.
+Stay tuned for information about making reservations for the 2022 season.

 This small rustic cabin nestled on the shore of Osborn Finch Wildlife Sanctuary is available to the public for overnight stays on a reservation basis.
 Situated on the shores of Dutch Neck in Waldoboro, it is the perfect getaway for kayaking, nature study or just plain relaxing.
 With no running water or electricity, the cabin offers a quiet retreat from hectic modern life.

 The cabin features a common sitting/dining area, a room with a sink and cooking area at one end and a twin bed at the opposite end, a third room with one bunk bed and one twin bed, and a bathroom with composting toilet.

 Cookstove, lanterns and cookware are provided; renters must bring their own bedding.
 The cabin comfortably sleeps three, and maximum occupancy is 4.
 Pets are not permitted in the cabin.